-- Passing semester courses with a grade of "C" or better at the date of withdrawal. - Provide a written summary of the medical circumstances which are preventing the completion of the semester.
+- Passing semester courses with a grade of "C" or better at the date of withdrawal. - Provide a written summary of the medical circumstances which are preventing the completion of the semester accompanied by appropriate documentation from a medical provider if warranted.